hellerve/ptolemy/done.md

 confronted with ancient Greek again, though, truth be told, I wasn’t able to decypher most of it.

+* *On Bullshit* by **Harry G. Frankfurt** (1986)

+An insightful, unpretentious read that exhibits exceptional clarity.
+The ideas are presented understandably, and each movement from one idea to the next can be followed even by me.

 ## Management

 ### Papers